Evolution of cooperation in networks with well-connected cooperators

 We specifically study the effect of correlations between cooperative strategy and node degree.
-We focus on degree (the number of links connected to the node) because this is a fundamental measure of network position that is easily interpretable (as the number of interaction partners an individual has).
-To study this, we run simulations where cooperators are initially placed on high-degree nodes (stochastically or deterministically), and compare the results to those of corresponding simulations where the cooperators are placed randomly in the networks.
-We note that the simulations can be interpreted both as: 1) simulating systems where the correlations between strategy and network position is a result of the networks being deliberately constructed, for example as in the above-mentioned human cooperation experiments; and 2) simulating systems where the correlations between strategy and network position is a result of previous evolution.
-Thus, the positioning of cooperators on well-connected nodes can be viewed either as the system's actual initial conditions, or as a transient state.
-In either case, the simulations show how cooperators' occupation of well-connected nodes affects subsequent strategy evolution.
+We focus on degree because this is a fundamental measure of network position that is easily interpretable (as the number of social interaction partners an individual has).
+Our approach is to run simulations of the evolution of cooperation in networks, where cooperators are initially placed on well-connected (high-degree) nodes (stochastically or deterministically), and compare the results to those of corresponding simulations where the cooperators are placed randomly in the networks.
+We note that the simulations can be interpreted both as: (1) simulating systems where the correlations between strategy and network position is a result of the networks being deliberately constructed, for example as in human cooperation experiments; and (2) simulating systems where the correlations between strategy and network position is a result of previous evolution.
+Thus, the positioning of cooperators on well-connected nodes can be viewed either as the system’s actual initial conditions, or as a transient state.
+In either case, the simulations show how cooperators’ occupation of well-connected nodes affects subsequent strategy evolution.